 Have a strong communications strategy.
 This is especially important if your team members are in different time zones and speak different languages.

-But make sure that the technologies you use - such as instant messaging and teleconferencing - are reliable.
+But make sure that the technologies you use – such as instant messaging, VoIP, and teleconferencing – are reliable.
 Frequent technology failures are frustrating for remote workers who can't easily pick up the phone if the video suddenly fails during a virtual meeting.

 Whether you're creating a new team or integrating workers into an existing team, you need to be aware of team dynamics.
 Managing relationships between team members can be difficult enough within a shared office space, but it's even more challenging when workers are all over the country – or the world.

 With remote workers, you don't have the advantage of watching body language for signs of trouble between team members.
 The same is true for managing the morale of individuals.
 How can you tell if remote workers are unhappy if you can't see them?
 Watch closely for warning signs such as these: